dowjones/distribucache/README.md

 {String} [config.password]
 ```

-The following values are also available to the `CacheClient#create`:
+The following values are allowed for the config and are
+also available to the `CacheClient#create`:
 ```
 {String} [config.namespace]
 {String} [config.optimizeForSmallValues] defaults to false